diabetes and dry feet

 Seek regular foot examsManage other health conditionsMake lifestyle changes

-Foot problem prevention
+foot problem prevention

 “Preventing diabetic foot problems is crucial for maintaining overall health and well-being.
 By taking proactive steps, individuals with diabetes can significantly reduce the risk of serious foot complications.”